![]() |

 CLICK IMAGE TO ENLARGE

-Levon Gasyuan's background is training that reflects the serious level of support given to folk arts in the Soviet Union.
+Levon Gasyuan's background was training that reflected the serious level of support given to folk arts in the Soviet Union.
 As a boy, he dances with the Young Pioneers in Kerovkan, his home town.
 His teachers encouraged him to attend the Cultural Institute in Yerevan, where he studied ballet as well as folk dance.
 He became a member and featured soloist in the State Ensemble of Armenia in 1958, under the instruction of Vartkes Rashigian and choreographer Edward Manovgian.
 In 1973, he was awarded as an Artist of Merit by the State of Armenia, and also received the Best Dance Artist Award of 1977 for the Soviet Union Youth Dance Competition.
 In 1977, Levon founded his own independent dance troupe, "Nork," where he served as artistic director and choreographer.
-The group danced to a 12-piece orchestra, and many recordings from that time are used her by the Los Angeles group.
+The group danced to a 12-piece orchestra, and many recordings from that time were used her by the Los Angeles group.

 The group performed at the International Festival, Laguna Beach, California on October 2, 1977, and in the San Fernando Valley on May 3, 2009.
-One of the groups choreographers and teachers is Rouben Hovhannessian.
+One of the groups choreographers and teachers was Rouben Hovhannessian.

 Taken from the October 1991 issue of Folk Dance Scene.